CoopHive/coophive-v1-deprecated/README.md

 # CoopHive

 CoopHive is a two-sided marketplace for computational resources.
 It enables users to run computational workloads in a permissionless protocol, where anyone can get paid to connect their compute nodes to the network and run jobs.

-It uses an EVM-compatible blockchain to manage agreed job state and payment and use [bacalhau](https://www.bacalhau.org/) to manage the compute nodes.
+It uses an EVM-compatible blockchain to manage payments and storage, and uses [bacalhau](https://www.bacalhau.org/) to manage the compute nodes.

 # Getting started